hkpori/popvote4-spec/crypto_spec.md

     * **Voter Public Signing Key**.
     * **Blinded Voter Hash**.
     * **Voter Attributes**.
-5. Sign the signature input from #4 using the station device's long-term signing private key, producing a 64-byte Ed25519 signature to give the **Voting Station Signature**.
+5. Sign the signature input from #4 using the **Voting Station Private Signing Key**, producing a 64-byte Ed25519 signature to give the **Voting Station Signature**.

 #### Ballot Envelope